June Lockhart: Early life

-June Lockhart was born on June 25, 1925, in New York City, New York.
-She is the daughter of Canadian-American actor Gene Lockhart, who came to prominence on Broadway in 1933 in Ah, Wilderness!, and English-born actress Kathleen Lockhart ((née Arthur).
+June Kathleen Lockhart was born on June 25, 1925, in Manhattan in New York City.
+She was the daughter of Canadian-American actor Gene Lockhart, who came to prominence on Broadway in 1933 in Ah, Wilderness! and English-born actress Kathleen Lockhart (née Arthur).
 Her grandfather was John Coates Lockhart, "a concert-singer".

 Lockhart attended the Westlake School for Girls in Beverly Hills, California.